The next time an expert tells you that a marketing or conversion tactic “works”... ask this question:

 This is called “being salesy.”

 Back then, I wasn’t wise about the long-term effects of word-of-mouth marketing and building a brand… and truly listening to what my heart was asking of me.

 Why did I keep doing what felt “off” for years?
 Because it “worked”.
 I was making money.

 This reminds me of this quote, featured in the movie An Inconvenient Truth:

 “It is difficult to get a man to understand something, when his salary depends on his not understanding it.” --Upton Sinclair

-Just because something is legal and “works” to make lots of money, doesn’t make it the right thing to do... often, short-term gains are bad for one's long-term well-being, and that of society's.
+Just because something is legal and “works” to make lots of money, doesn’t make it a good thing to do... often, short-term gains are bad for one's long-term well-being, and that of society's.

-With deep awareness and care for a sustainable future, one comes to realize that doing the right thing is always the right thing.
+With a deeper awareness and care for a sustainable future, one comes to realize that doing the right thing is always the right thing.

 The relationship is more important than the transaction.